nishitjain1204/binance-feed-subscription/README.md

   Websocket to access feed from the channel
   If user is subscribed to the channel using subscribe endpoint data stream is received otherwise it stays open

+## Flow

+- User registers via the `api/register` endpoint
+- User logs in via the `api/login` endpoint
+- User subscribes to the channel via the `api/subscribe` endpoint
+- User opens a websocket using `ws/feed` by passing the jwt token in params.
+- If User is subscribed to the channel a data stream is received otherwise it gets disconnected with an error code of `403`